-Edward L. Shapiro is currently a Partner and Vice President at PAR Capital Management, Inc., a Boston-based investment management firm specializing in investments in travel, media and Internet-related companies.
-Prior to joining PAR Capital in 1997, Mr. Shapiro was a Vice President at Wellington Management Company, LLP and before that an Analyst at Morgan Stanley & Co.
-Mr. Shapiro also serves as Chairman of the Boards of Global Eagle Entertainment, Lumexis Corporation and Legend 3D, Inc. He is also serves on the boards of the Boston Children’s Hospital Trust (Vice Chairman), the Wharton Undergraduate Board, Combined Jewish Philanthropies and The Rashi School.
-He previously served on the board of US Airways from 2005-2008.
+Edward L. Shapiro is our Chairman and joined our Board of Directors upon the consummation of the Business Combination.
+Mr. Shapiro served as a Managing Partner of PAR Capital Management, Inc., a Boston-based investment management firm specializing in investments in travel, media and Internet-related companies from 1997 to 2016.
+Since April 20, 2016, Mr. Shapiro has served on the board of directors of United Continental Holdings, Inc. (NYSE: UAL).
+Prior to joining PAR Capital in 1997, Mr. Shapiro was a Vice President at Wellington Management Company, LLP, and before that an Analyst at Morgan Stanley & Co.
+He previously served on the board of US Airways from 2005 to 2008.
+Mr. Shapiro also serves on the board of directors of SONIFI Solutions, Inc., a provider of guest engagement solutions for the hospitality and healthcare industries, and Lumexis Corporation, a leading provider of in-flight entertainment systems to airlines.
 Mr. Shapiro earned his BS in economics from the University of Pennsylvania’s Wharton School and an MBA from UCLA’s Anderson School of Management.

-Jeffrey E. Epstein has served as a Director of Global Eagle Entertainment since January 2013, and is currently Chair of the Audit Committee (Audt Committee Financial Expert) and Chair of the Nominating & Governance Committee.
+Jeffrey E. Epstein has served as a Director of Global Eagle Entertainment since January 2013, and is currently Chair of the Audit Committee (Audt Committee Financial Expert).
 Mr. Epstein is an Operating Partner at Bessemer Venture Partners.
 He has served on the Board of Directors of The Priceline Group since April 2003, and is currently a member of the Audit Committee and the Compensation Committee of that company.
 Since April 2012, Mr. Epstein has also served on the board of directors and as a member of the Audit Committee and the Nominating & Governance Committee of Shutterstock, Inc. Mr. Epstein was Executive Vice President and Chief Financial Officer of Oracle Corporation from September 2008 to April 2011.
 He holds an MBA from the Stanford University Graduate School of Business, where he was an Arjay Miller Scholar, and a BA from Yale College, where he graduated summa cum laude, Phi Beta Kappa.

 Hasker currently serves as Global President at Nielsen N.V., an S&P 500 company that provides global performance management services relating to media viewing and consumer behaviour.
 Previously, he served as President, Global Products at Nielsen.
 Steve joined Nielsen in 2009 from McKinsey & Company, where he was a partner in McKinsey’s Global Media, Entertainment and Information practice.
 He joined McKinsey in 1998 and spent three years on the Partner Election Committee at the firm.
 Prior to McKinsey, Steve spent five years in several financial roles in the U.S., Russia, and Australia.